prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/run-the-scenario/README.md

  ![Backend](./images/endtoend7.png)

  - Move to the status tab and check mark the 'Central Block' lock.
-Save the BP.
+Save the Business Partner.
 It creates a new Business Partner.

  ![Backend](./images/endtoend8.png)

-1. Now, go back to the BusinessPartnerValidation application to see if the new BusinessPartner has appeared as a new entry in the UI.
+5. Now, go back to the **BusinessPartnerValidation** application to see if the new BusinessPartner has appeared as a new entry in the UI.

  ![App](./images/endtoend9.png)

-6. Go to the details page for the new BusinessPartner
+6. Go to the details page for the new BusinessPartner.

-7. Click on Edit and set the Status to *Verified*
+7. Choose **Edit** and set the **Status** to **Verified**.

  ![Backend](./images/endtoend10.png)

-8. (Optional) You can configure Event Mesh in a way so that you can see the created Event.
+8. (Optional) You can configure SAP Event Mesh in a way so that you can see the created event.
 For that you could create an additional queue that subscribes to the topic as well.

  ![Backend](./images/endtoend11.png)

-9. Go to your SAP S/4HANA on-premise System.
+9. Go to your SAP S/4HANA on-premise system.

-10. Go to transaction *bp*
+10. Go to transaction **bp**.

  ![Backend](./images/endtoend4.png)

-11. Open the details of the Business Partner you have set to *Verified.*
+11. Open the details of the Business Partner that you have set to **Verified**.

  ![Backend](./images/endtoend12.png)

-12. Go to the Status tab.
-You can see that the central Block lock has been removed.
+12. Navigate to the **Status** tab.
+You can see that the central block lock has been removed.

  ![Backend](./images/endtoend13.png)